The Top 10 Football Blog ranking was last updated 24/05/2017.

 Celtic Quick News is the place where you’ll find the latest Celtic news and features, posted 365 days a year!
 Celtic Quick News encourages Celtic fans to join the conversations on the blog and to have their say.

 Football Talk is a blog that provides all the latest news, including match previews, match reports, transfer rumours, injury updates – but its focus is very much on the summit of the Premier League, the teams fighting for the title and those all-important champions league places.
 Although Football Talk does make room for other teams, and occasionally other sports, this conversation is very much about England’s Top Four.

 Founded by Ash Davidson and Jonny Shepherd, Bread and Butter Football.com came about because they simply loved talking about the sport and thought it might make an interesting blog.
 Fast forward four years, Bread and Butter Football.com has a dedicated following and a culture of user-generated content, encouraging fan submissions on all levels of British football as well as the European elite.

 DIY Daddy Nigel Higgins has five children ranging from three to 19 years old, and half his blog describes the trials and tribulations of raising them while trying to maintain his sanity.
 The other half draws on his 20 years’ experience of painting and decorating.
 He is married to Emily, with whom he co-writes the Twin Mummy and Daddy Blog.

 The fundamentals of working with bloggers are the same as with traditional journalists at traditional media outlets: respect their schedules; take time to read their material to learn their interests; and only contact them if/when they want to be contacted.

 Vuelio’s blog ranking methodology takes into consideration social sharing, topic-related content and post frequency.
-Profiles of these graphic design blogs and their authors can be found in the Vuelio Media Database.
+Profiles of these football blogs and their authors can be found in the Vuelio Media Database.